PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **File**: `src/components/StudentRegistrationForm.jsx`
 - **Action**: Add a 'date of joining' field using Material Design components.
 - **Details**:
-  - Import the necessary Material Design date picker component.
+  - Import the Material-UI `DatePicker` component.
   - Add a new date input field to the form for 'date of joining'.
   - Ensure the field is required and validate that it does not accept future dates.
   - Display error messages for invalid or missing inputs.